xwillie/sulu-standard/UPGRADE.md

 ### Snippets

 Snippet state has been removed and set default to published.
-Therefor all snippets has to be set to published by this running this command for each slocale>:
+Therefor all snippets has to be set to published by this running this command for each <locale>:

 ```bash
 app/console doctrine:phpcr:nodes:update --query="SELECT * FROM [nt:unstructured] WHERE [jcr:mixinTypes] = 'sulu:snippet'" --apply-closure="\$node->setProperty('i18n:<locale>-state', 2);"